matchai/spacefish/README.md

 ```

 ## Customization
-Spacefish works well out of the box, but you can customize almost everything if you want.
+Spacefish works really well out of the box, but you can customize your fish to your heart's content!

 * [**Options**](./docs/Options.md) — Tweak section's behavior with tons of options.